 Home

 Brompton Ralph is a village and civil parish in the West Somerset district of Somerset, England, about 11 miles west of Taunton, and 3 miles north of Wiveliscombe.
 It is in a wooded district at the eastern extremity of the Brendon Hills.
 According to the 2002 population estimates it had a population of 287.
-In 2015 it has 161 registered electors
+In 2022 it had 187 registered electors

 The village, about 10 miles northwest of Taunton, consists of a scatter of cottages and farms of various dates around two village greens.
 The larger Brompton Green lies beside the church and was allotted for recreation in 1845.
-The smaller was formerly the pound and nowadays flanks the Post Office Stores.
-Perhaps it still has an atmosphere of refuge because it so often happens that on this triangle of grass where three lanes converge, straying animals pause for a nibble enabling the postmistress to telephone their probable owners.
+The smaller was formerly the pound and nowadays flanks what was until recently the Post Office Stores.
+Perhaps it still has an atmosphere of refuge because it so often happens that on this triangle of grass where three lanes converge, straying animals paused for a nibble, enabling the then postmistress to telephone their probable owners.

 Probably the most interesting surviving building in the village is a cottage which seems to have been a parsonage or church house.
 The present owner has uncovered beneath layers of plaster on a sitting room wall a painting of religious theme.
 The lack of perspective and the figures' neck ruffs and little pointed toes imply an early Renaissance period of origin although so far nobody has established records of any authorship or history.